matt-kosman/horticulture_panel/README.md

 # performance

 Qualitatively, the lights turn on, are very bright, and change intensity as expected.

+The linear potentiometers are usable, if compact, and provide passive visual feedback about their positions even with the light off.
+While the Bluetooth and app-based control of the Würth Elektronik kit is perhaps better suited to demonstrate the extent of possible horticultural applications, I find the manual interface to be more direct and useful for my occasional adjustments.

 My USB PD wattmeter shows 17W, which aligns reasonably well with the 14W predicted and is easily explained by higher than typical forward voltages in some of the LEDs.

 <p align="center"><img width="70%" src="images/horticulture_panel_revA_thermal_test.jpg"></br><b>thermal checkout showing steady state temperature with all lights at 100%</b></p>